cleartonic/race_relay_tracker/readme.md

 # Race / Relay Tracker

-This is a standalone application that keeps track of segments, teams with a simple layout.
+This is a standalone application that keeps track of segments and team progress with a simple layout.
 It is designed for OBS Window Capture use via a 480x360 application layout.

 ![](https://github.com/cleartonic/race_relay_tracker/blob/main/screens/screen1.png)